-At Northern Beaches Dental in Mackay, if you have a tooth emergency, they will endeavour to see you on the same day.
+If you have a tooth emergency, your dentist will endeavour to see you on the same day.
 If they cannot make an appointment straight away, they will give you advice on what to do until you attend your appointment later that day.
-Yourdentist in Mackay can resolve a variety of emergencies that may occur, and they can do this primarily within their practice.
+Your dentist can resolve a variety of emergencies that may occur, and they can do this primarily within their practice.

 Seeking dental advice as quickly as possible is recommended, as it reduces the likelihood of you having to have further dentistry work carried out.

 In day-to-day life, various tooth-related emergencies can occur, ranging from sporting injuries resulting in tooth loss, and accidents at school where a baby tooth is missing, to tripping up and cracking a front tooth.
 Many even complain about wisdom tooth pains, which could arise from a variety of reasons.
 It could stem from infection, damage, misalignment, and other factors which often warrant wisdom teeth removal for relief.

 But regardless of what the emergency is, it is advisable to visit a dentist as he or she would be able to provide you with insight and viable solutions to your problem.
 You might learn about potential connections between the mouth to other body parts too.
 Although it may seem unlikely, poor dental and gum health can lead to other complications that aren’t directly related to it.